Loki: Season 2 (2023) Show Review

 Justin Benson and Aaron Moorhead were hired by Marvel Studios to work on Loki: Season Two in February of 2022.
 The duo previously worked with Marvel Studios during the production of Moon Knight, which they directed two episodes of (Summon the Suit and The Tomb).
 Writer Eric Martin meanwhile was brought back to write most of the Second Season of Loki after writing the Season One episodes The Nexus Event and For All Time.
 Always.

 After debuting as He Who Remains in Loki: Season One, actor Jonathan Majors went on to play several Variants of Kang the Conqueror within the Marvel Cinematic Universe.
 Majors voiced the fictitious Timekeepers in Loki: Season One in addition to portraying He Who Remains.
-The He Who Remains character appeared to meet His end at the hands of the Loki Variant known as Sylvie in the Season One finale when she stabbed him to death at the Citadel at the End of Time, but with His dying words, the Kang Variant promised that upon His death, countless Variants of Himself would arise to threaten the Multiverse that He insisted would infinitely expand in the event that the Sacred Timeline was exposed.
-One such Variant did in fact appear in 2023’s Ant-Man and The Wasp: Quantumania which saw Majors portray the militant Kang the Conqueror; a Kang Variant that had been banished to the Quantum Realm by other Kang Variants for his actions during the previous Multiversal War that He Who Remains eventually ended.
-This version of Kang appeared to meet his end at the hands of Scott Lang / Ant-Man and Hope Van Dyne / The Wasp when he was knocked into his own Multiversal Engine Core by the 616-Multiverse heroes.
+The He Who Remains character appeared to meet His end at the hands of the Loki Variant known as Sylvie in the Season One finale when she stabbed him to death at the Citadel at the End of Time, but with His dying words, the Kang Variant promised that upon His death, countless Variants of Himself would arise to threaten all Reality.
+One such Variant did in fact appear in 2023’s Ant-Man and The Wasp: Quantumania which saw Majors portray the militant Kang the Conqueror; a Kang Variant that had been banished to the Quantum Realm by other Kang Variants.
+This version of Kang appeared to meet his end at the hands of Scott Lang / Ant-Man and Hope Van Dyne / The Wasp when he was knocked into his own Multiversal Engine Core by the 616-Universe heroes.
 From there, Majors portrayed several more versions of Kang in the credits of Ant-Man and The Wasp: Quantumania, including but not limited to three primary Variants known as Pharaoh Rama-Tut, The Centurian, and Immortus.
 Though Kang the Conqueror lost in Quantumania, the threat of these other Kang Variants loomed large over the Marvel Cinematic Universe and its Multiverse Saga as Loki: Season Two was released on Disney+.

 The Multiverse Saga was intended to revolve around Jonathan Majors and his Kang Variants as the story played itself out, with the fifth Avengers movie announced by Marvel Studios at the 2022 San Diego Comic Con under the title: Avengers: The Kang Dynasty.
 However, Majors’ future as the character remained uncertain within the fandom due to his pending trial and both the poor critical reception and subsequent poor box office performance of Ant-Man and The Wasp: Quantumania.
 A lot of curiosity therefore surrounded Loki: Season Two as MCU fans were eager to not only see how the story played itself out, but also how it would affect the future of the Marvel Cinematic Universe, specifically as it relates to the Kang character.
 Ultimately, at the end of 2023, mere weeks after the Loki: Season Two finale, Marvel Studios fired Jonathan Majors after he was found guilty of assault.